mrkkrp/ace-popup-menu/README.md

 ----

-You can use the enhanced menu directly via `ace-popup-menu-mode` too.
+You can use the enhanced menu directly via `ace-popup-menu` too.
 To use it you don't need to enable the minor mode.
 See documentation of the function for detailed information.

 ## Customization